acgetchell/mundus-atrox/src/journals/fourteenth.md

 2. *Steve* sneak attacks and hits an Ogre for 20 damage.
 He hides again.
 3. *Geral* asks me to hit the Ogre in front of me, and I does 21 damage.
 4. I hit the Ogre again on my turn and drop it.
-5. *Tasbros* uses magic missiles on the 3 gate Ogres, doing 15 HP damage.
+5. *Tasbros* uses Magic Missiles on the 3 gate Ogres, doing 15 HP damage.
 Then, Chromatic Orb (fire damage) doing 48 damage, killing him.
 He narrowly avoids being turned into a sheep by chaotic magic.
 6. *Calmul* shoots at an Ork on the northwest guard tower doing 25 damage, killing it.
 7. *CoralKing* works his way through this blown out wall and attacks an Ork, killing it.
 8. One Ogre is killed from the sickening radiance.
 9. *Viker* does 16 hp damage to an Ogre.
-10. *Tysnera* uses magic missile on the remaining Ogre at the gate, doing 6 hp damage.
+10. *Tysnera* uses Magic Missile on the remaining Ogre at the gate, doing 6 hp damage.
 11. *Benjamin* hits 2 Orcs in the guard tower.
 12. *Actias* attacks the gate Ork with his Sunblade, doing 26 hp damage.
 13. The rest of the Orcs and Ogres dash forward.
 3 flank and attack *CoralKing*, doing 26 damage.